aewallin/openvoronoi/README.rst

 The core algorithm is in C++ with python bindings using Boost Python.
 There are many python examples that use VTK for visualization.
 As of 2018 VTK 6 is used for visualizations.
-The tests use a random polygon generator (https://github.com/aewallin/randompolygon) and a font-geometry generator based on FreeType (https://github.com/aewallin/truetype-tracer)
+Some tests use a random polygon generator (https://github.com/aewallin/randompolygon) and a font-geometry generator based on FreeType (https://github.com/aewallin/truetype-tracer)

-OpenVoronoi is written by Anders Wallin (anders.e.e.wallin "at" gmail.com) and released under GPLv3 (see COPYING).
+OpenVoronoi is written by Anders Wallin (anders.e.e.wallin "at" gmail.com) and initially released under GPLv3.
+In July 2018, license was changed to LGPL2.1 (see COPYING) with permission and cooperation of all contributors (Issue #35).

 In February 2015 Rogach published a Java port called jopenvoronoi (https://github.com/Rogach/jopenvoronoi)